 THE FUTURE SKILLS

-The competency frameworks analysed included those from governments in the UK, Australia, New Zealand, Kenya, South Australia, and South Africa and organisations including the United Nations, the OECD, and Nesta.
+The competency frameworks and success profiles analysed included those from governments in the UK, Australia, New Zealand, Kenya, South Australia, and South Africa and organisations including the United Nations, the OECD, and Nesta.

 Policy-making environments are often high pressure and unpredictable, so being able to shift seamlessly between different responsibilities is an important trait for public servants.
 As such, adapting to change is a central theme for government competency frameworks across the globe.